mcore1976/cc1101-tool/README.md

 - recraw "interval usec",
 - playraw "interval usec",
 - showraw - for record & replay attacking.
-- buffer of 1536 bytes is used to store recording.
+- buffer of 1536 bytes is used to store recording (in ATMEGA32U4, 1024 for Atmega Mega/Uno/Nano, 4096 or more for STM32 boards).
 - after playing with RAW mode please  always enter "init" command to restart CC1101 chip.
 Don't worry about Low Memory warning during Arduino compilation it will work JUST FINE..
 Enjoy :-)